anyuser/unity-input/readme.md

     // # will be replaced by joystick number
     // the name of the axis is the unity inputmanager name

+    Set the name

 2. Add the button/axis to the ButtonType or AxisType enum
 3. Add the button/axis to the GetButton or GetAxis function
 4. (only when adding a new axis) add the axis to the input manager

+## CHANGE AND ADD CONFIGS

+Each config is saved in a gameobject as a subobject of the input manager.
+You can just change the values in the inspector of existing configs.
+If you need a new config for a different controller type, copy an existing one and change the values.

 ## GET INPUT